Lab 1 - Getting Started with GEE - Hello World

 2. Step 2 - Access the Earth Engine Code Editor

-Once your account is opened and approved by Google, go to https://code.earthengine.google.com/
+Once your account is approved, go to https://code.earthengine.google.com/

 The Code Editor is an integrated Earth Engine JavaScript API development environment.
 It offers an easy way to type, debug, run, and manage code.